 The proposed project is subject to review by local Native American Tribal organizations, under Assembly Bill 52 (AB 52) requirements.
 Per AB 52 requirements, the Community Development Department sent notice to the potentially affected Native American Tribes, requesting their response within 30-days for formal consultation.
-The request for consultation period began on February 22, 2017 and ended on March 24, 2017, with a formal request for consultation requested by the Soboba Band of Luiseno Indians.
+The request for consultation period began on May 11, 2017 and ended on June 10, 2017, with a formal request for consultation requested by the Soboba Band of Luiseno Indians, staff have contacted the Soboba Tribe to request a meeting.